zanshin/dotfiles/README.markdown

     ln -s ~/.dotfiles/vim/vimrc ~/.vimrc
     ln -s ~/.dotfiles/vim/gvimrc ~/.gvimrc

-To install Vim bundles, which are managed via Vundle, Run
+To install Vim bundles, which are managed via Vundle, via the command line run

     vim +BundleInstall +qall

-From the command prompt, or run
+From inside of Vim run

     :BundleInstall

-From inside of Vim.

 ## bash
 For those machines where zsh isn't installed or won't easily work, create the